schnerd/d3-scale-cluster/README.md

 <img width="420" alt="d3 scale cluster example" src="https://cloud.githubusercontent.com/assets/875591/18608070/0213d7ce-7cdf-11e6-89aa-1b0e18e63cc8.png">

-Clusters are computed using a 1-dimensional clustering algorithm explained later in this document.
-While this algorithm does produce nice results, it should be noted that it can be an order of magnitude slower than quantile and quantize.
-You should do your own testing to ensure it meets the performance requirements of your application.
+Clusters are computed using a 1-dimensional clustering algorithm with an `O(kn log(n))` runtime (where `k` is the number of clusters desired).
+This should be fast enough for the majority of projects, but it's worth doing your own performance testing when working with large data sets.
+More details about the algorithm can be found later in this document.

 To use this scale, you may install via npm:
 ```